With a little know-how and effort, you can format phone numbers in Google Sheets any way you’d like them to appear.

 How to Write a Phone Number Format Formula

-There are lots of different ways to format phone numbers under different contexts across the globe.
+There are lots of different ways to format phone numbers in different contexts across the globe.
 This tutorial uses common formats for United-States-based phone numbers as an example.

 You might be able to find the formatting you are looking for with the following examples.
 If not, they can provide a baseline you can modify into the format you are looking for.